ThuLinShan/SpringBootRegistraion/README.md

 # SpringBootRegistraion
 A registration project with java using spring boot.

-IDE:  Eclipse
+IDE:  Eclipse,
-Build tool: Maven
+Build tool: Maven,
-Framework:  Spring boot
+Framework:  Spring boot,
-Database:   PostgreSQL
+Database:   PostgreSQL,
 Language:   Java, html, css, javascript, thymeleaf

 It is recommended to have internet connection for running this project.